Making Gains with Security

 “It’s somewhat of a security blanket for our members and employees,” Esposito says.
 “They appreciate our no intimidaton mantra and the fact that we have created this safe and secure environment that offers a judgment-free zone where people can do their own thing.”

-Ray Cooke is vice president of business development at Hanwha.
+Ray Cooke is vice president of products, solutions, and integrations at Hanwha Techwin America.